wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

 *   (1) Every person commits an offence who, not being registered as a postal operator under this Act, commences or carries on business as a postal operator.

-    (2) Every person who commits an offence against this section is liable---
+    (2) Every person who commits an offence against this section is liable on conviction---

     *   (a) to a fine of not more than $10,000; and

     *   (b) to a further fine of not more than $1,000 for every day or part of a day during which the offence continues.

+    Section 28(2): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Registration of postal operators